-The Law on Chemicals provides, inter alia, for permits for the placing on the market and the use of particularly hazardous chemicals. systematic monitoring of chemicals, supervision and other issues related to chemicals management.
-Nine types of administrative acts (permits, consents and certificates) were issued by the Ministry's Division of Chemicals, which took over the responsibilities of the Chemicals Agency.
+The Law on Chemicals provides, inter alia, for permits for the placing on the market and the use of hazardous chemicals. monitoring of chemicals, supervision and other issues related to chemicals management.
+Nine types of administrative acts (permits, consents certificates) were issued by the Ministry's Division of Chemicals, which took over the responsibilities of the Chemicals Agency.
 Among others, 38 permits for the placing of particularly hazardous chemicals on the market were issued to manufacturers, importers and downstream users, and 28 acknowledgements on the notification procedure/PIC procedure were issued in 2011-2013.